Darrell R. Lindsey: Early life

 Lindsey was born in Jefferson, Iowa, to Jesse Lyle and Grace Alice Lindsey.
 After graduating from high school in Fort Dodge in 1938, he attended Buena Vista University in Storm Lake for one year before transferring to Drake University in Des Moines.
 He enlisted as an aviation cadet at Fort Des Moines on January 16, 1942.

 Military career

 He trained at Visalia, Lemoore Army Air Field and Victorville Army Air Field in California, receiving his pilot's wings and commission as a second lieutenant in August 1942.

 World War II

 Lindsey was also trained as a bombardier at Kirtland Field, New Mexico, and in 1943 was assigned to the 314th Bomb Squadron at MacDill Field, Florida, with the rank of first lieutenant.
-He was transferred to Kellogg Field, Michigan, in September 1943, and assigned to the 585th Bomb Squadron, 394th Bomb Group (Medium), a B-26 Marauder outfit.
+He was transferred to Kellogg Field, Michigan, in September 1943, and assigned to the 585th Bomb Squadron, 394th Bomb Group (Medium), a Martin B-26 Marauder outfit.
 Promoted to captain in December, he was assigned as a flight commander.